rdomanski/whatis/README.md

 5. Credits
 ==========
-I would like to thank Gufo (@_0wl) for valuable discussions we had about the project.
+I would like to thank Daniele Bonomi (@_0wl) for valuable discussions we had about the project.